redhat-integration-resources/camelk-team-collaboration/README.md

 Install the Camel K operator for this namespace and create an Integration Platform using the default values.

 > **Warning:** it's recommended to use the version referenced at the top of this guide to ensure Camel K and AMQ Streams are compatible.

+## Configure parameters:

+Configure your API credentials and tokens in:

+ - camelk/cfg/secret.properties
+ - camelk/cfg/svc.properties

+Configure your Google API credentials in:

+ - scripts/setup/secrets.sh

+Execute the script to push the secret to the environment

 ### Camel K's Kamelets